andrefmonteiro/qr-code-generator/README.md

 # QR Code Generator

-CLI tool to generate and save QR codes as `.png` files.
+CLI tool to generate PNG QR Codes.

-The application allows users to input a URL via the command line, saves the URL to a text file, and generates a QR code image (in PNG format) from the URL.

 ## Features

 - **User Input**: Prompts the user to enter a URL via the command line.
-- **Save URL**: Saves the entered URL to a text file (`user-input-history.txt`).
+- **Save URL**: Saves the entered URL to a text file.
-- **Generate QR Code**: Generates a QR code image from the entered URL and saves it as a PNG file (`qr-code.png`).
+- **Generate QR Code**: Generates a QR code image from the entered URL and saves it as a PNG file.

 ## Prerequisites